Director: Ron Fuchiwaki

 UNUSED, UNWANTED, AND EXPIRED MEDICATIONS SHOULD BE TAKEN TO THE SIMI VALLEY POLICE DEPARTMENT FOR DISPOSAL.

-A locked Drug Drop Off Box is located in the front lobby of the Police Department, which is open 24 hours a day, 7 days a week, for the disposal of medications.
-Download the Drug Drop Off Box flyer for more information.
+A locked Drug Drop Off Box is located in the front lobby of the Police Department, which is available by appointment only on Tuesdays and Thursdays from 1:00 pm - 4:00 pm, for the disposal of medications.

 DO NOT FLUSH MEDICATIONS DOWN THE TOILET!